Safety

 • Keep routine urban caution in Kigali at night, especially with valuables and solo walking.

-• Use permits and official park-entry channels instead of improvised on-the-ground access.
+• Use RDB-sanctioned treks, licensed guides, permits, and official park-entry channels instead of improvised on-the-ground access.

 Key official sources used here